The protagonist or other major characters are librarians, and the librarian’s occupation serves as catalyst or is otherwise integral to the plot.

 Details: Dir.
 Daniel Taradash.
 Perf.
 Bette Davis, Kim Hunter, Kevin Coughlin, Brian Keith.
 Columbia, 1956.

 Synopsis: A melodramatic film with the unique message of library censorship at its center.
-Alicia Hull (Davis), the director of the public library, is well-liked and respected in the town, by children and adults alike.
+Alicia Hull (Bette Davis), director of the public library, is well-liked and respected in the town, by children and adults alike.
 Alicia is asked to remove a book about communism, but she ultimately refuses (“I couldn’t take out a book whose ideas we don’t like”) and is fired—setting off an explosive chain of events.
+A local political up-and-comer (Brian Keith) manages to trash Alicia’s reputation by hinting at the “red” connections, and he is engaged to assistant librarian Martha (Kim Hunter).
+The movie is full of inspirational speeches about preserving intellectual freedom in the library and the slippery-slope dangers of censorship.

 Role Call: Bette Davis as Alicia Hull—Atypical Portrayal; Kim Hunter as Martha Lockridge—Liberated Librarian (female); Alice Smith as Susie—Spirited Young Girl